prasadtalasila/prasadtalasila.github.io/pages/research.md

 permalink: /research/
 tags: research
 ---
-My current research work is in the are of Cyber Physical Systems.
+My current research work is in the area of Cyber Physical Systems.
 I am part of [DIGIT center](https://digit.au.dk/) at Aarhus University.
 [HUBCAP](https://www.hubcap.eu/) and [DIGITbrain](https://digit.au.dk/research-projects/digitbrain/) are the two projects that I participate in.

 During 2018-20, I worked in the area of storage compression in distributed Internet of Things (IoT) applications.